Czirion/Zamia-bacterial-BGCs/README.md

 - BGC Mining
 	- Run AntiSMASH
 	- Run BiG-SCAPE
-		- Make heatmap in R
+	- Make heatmap with BiG-SCAPE results
 	- Run CORASON

 The software used is listed in `software.md` in this repository.